 4. Try, try again and be persistent

-If you’ve received a rejection after interviewing for your dream job, consider it an opportunity to learn.
-There might be various reasons at play – you might not fit the requirements for this particular role, but that does not mean the door is closed.
+If you’ve received rejection after interviewing for your dream job, consider it an opportunity to learn.
+There might be various reasons at play – you might not fit the requirements for this particular role.
+But that does not mean that the door is closed.
 The company might have future openings that would be more suitable for you.

-Start by checking with the recruiter to see if they can offer interview feedback.
+You may start by checking with the recruiter to see if you can get any feedback from the interview.
 You may also want to reiterate your interest for the company and stay in touch with the recruiter or hiring manager.

-If you see similar openings you are interested in, be proactive and chat with the recruiter to see if this role is better aligned to your skill set.
-If some time has passed since your last interview, you may also highlight any additional knowledge, skills or responsibilities you have recently acquired to help the recruiter determine if you are a good match for the position.
+If you see similar opening that you are interested in, be proactive and chat with the recruiter to see if this role is better aligned to your skill set.
+If some time has passed since your last interview, you may also highlight any additional knowledge, skills or responsibilities that you have recently acquired to help the recruiter determine if you are a good match for the position.

 5. Find a company where you can grow

 When interviewing with various companies, you may find that many employers all have a compelling reason to join their company.
 My advice is to seek a company you believe in and that can help you grow your career.